Designing a personal research library feature for Canvas LMS

 1.

-Design for the user, not for the feature
+Design for the user, not the feature

 The most humbling insight was re-discovering users saw searching and filtering as the same thing.
 I carefully separated these functions, but users just wanted to describe what they needed and find it.
 This taught me to design for user mental models, not just pure logic.